 Finite clause complements introduced by a wh-word are coded whfincomp.
-Wh-finite complements can be introduced by whether, why, where, who, and sometimes if.
+Wh-finite complements can be introduced by whether, how, why, where, when, who, and sometimes if.

 120a.
 He asked whether they were coming. tran=whfincomp 120b.
 He asked me if I'd be there on time. ditran=np,whfincomp 120c.
-I decided how I would go about it. tran=whfincomp 120d.
-They expected to ascertain whether this was appropriate. tran=whfincomp
+I decided how I would go about it. tran=whfincomp 120d.They expected to ascertain whether this was appropriate. tran=whfincomp